-After setting a goal in 2020 to complete all the bushwalks on Tamborine Mountain, I finally completed the Palm Grove Section.
+After setting a goal in 2020 to complete all the bushwalks on Tamborine Mountain, I finally experienced the serenity of the Palm Grove Section.
 Despite living in Brisbane for 25 years and visiting Tamborine Mountain dozens of times, I had never been to the Palm Grove Section.
 Without the fancy drawcard of a waterfall that most of the other Tamborine Mountain bushwalks boast, Palm Grove Circuit had spent decades below my radar.
 Thankfully, it is now firmly in my field of vision.
 This is a place I would happily come back to again.

 Location: 17-19 Palm Grove Ave, Tamborine Mountain QLD 4272.
 Can also be accessed via Curtis Rd